stephenjsweeney/3Guys/README.md

 ## Gameplay

 The game involves a ridiculous plot about a Red Guy who is hungry and is looking for diamond to have for lunch.
-He has requested help from his friends Green Guy and Yellow Guy.
+He has requested help from his friends: Green Guy and Yellow Guy.
 Together, they will solve puzzles, avoid deadly hazards, and collect keys and push blocks around to help sate their hunger for shiny rocks.

 This is a mouse-driven game and doesn't rely on twitch reflexes, so you can take your time over solving the levels.